People clinking glasses before having dinner

 All single-stream recycling should be added to your curbside recycling bin or brought to the Boulder County Recycling Center.

 If you collect recycling in a paper or plastic bag, make sure to separate the contents from the bag before adding them to your single-stream recycling bin.
-Paper bags can be recycled or composted separately, while plastic bags cannot go into single stream recycling.
-Paper bags covered with grease or food should be composted.
+Paper bags, if clean and oil-free, can be recycled separately.
+Paper bags covered with grease or food should be put in the trash.
+Plastic bags cannot go into single stream recycling.
+If clean, most plastic food or trash bags can be reused, or recycled at CHaRM or a local grocery store.

 Learn About Circularity